-Interest expense decreased \$7 million during the three-month period ended March 31, 2013, as compared to the comparable quarter of 2012.
-The decreased interest expense during the first quarter of 2013, as compared to the comparable quarter of 2012, was due primarily to: (i) a \$4 million decrease in the aggregate average cost of borrowings outstanding pursuant to our revolving credit and demand notes, term loan A, A2 and B facilities and accounts receivable securitization program, partially offset by an increase in the aggregate average borrowings outstanding under these facilities, and; (ii) a \$2 million decrease in the amortization of financing fees.
+Interest expense decreased \$8 million during the three-month period ended June 30, 2013 as compared to the comparable quarter of 2012.
+The decrease was due primarily to: (i) a \$5 million net decrease in our aggregate average cost of borrowings pursuant to our revolving credit and demand notes, term loan A, A2 and B/B-1 facilities and accounts receivable securitization program, partially offset by an increase in the aggregate average borrowings outstanding under these facilities (due primarily to the borrowings utilized to finance the acquisition of Ascend Health Corporation in the fourth quarter of 2012); (ii) a \$2 million decrease in the amortization of financing fees, and; (iii) other combined net decrease of \$1 million.